holozeros/minimal-linux-desktop/README.md

 rm -v dummy.c a.out dummy.log
 ```
 ### Make and install the essential custum packages for bootable system
-Order to the following for satisfy the dependencies.
 ```
 Linux-api-headers
 Glibc